 - The length of time in the status and the distance traveled during a driving status.
 Distance is blank for non-driving statuses.
 If the driver is operating under a rest break exemption, this field indicates when the exemption was started.

 - The ID of the vehicle the driver was logged in to for the duty status.

 - The vehicle's position when the duty status began.

 - The driver ID of a logged-in co-driver.

-Click to correct the selected duty status.
-Click to add on duty time to the log of a driver who is currently off duty and not logged in.
-To undo the edit, click .
+Select the Edit icon to correct the selected duty status.
+Select the Add On Duty icon to add on-duty time to the log of a driver who is currently off duty and not logged in.
+To undo the edit, select the Undo icon .

-If you see this icon, you can reassign that drive time to another driver, and if you see this icon , you can annotate the driving record.
+If you see this icon , you can reassign that drive time to another driver.
+If you see a text bubble icon , you can annotate the driving record.